Info per:

 application/pdf

-Indicative scheme for the foundation knowledge assessment test (VPI) - Psycology
+Indicative scheme for the Verification of Initial Preparation test (VPI) - Psycology

 For all students enrolled in the Faculty of Psychology there is an internal test, within which the VPI is incorporated.